-BOJ to make negative rates centrepiece of future easing: sources
+BOJ to make negative rates centerpiece of future easing: sources

 The BOJ says it has three easing tools: buying more bonds, buying more risky assets and deepening negative rates.

-At next week's review, it will likely signal markets that cutting rates would be the more preferred future option as it directly pushes down real interest rates - particularly yields of up to 10 years which have a big impact on corporate borrowing costs, the sources said.
+At next week's review, it will likely signal markets that cutting rates would be the more preferred future option as it directly pushes down short- to medium-term rates that have the biggest impact on corporate borrowing costs.

-The BOJ also will consider reducing purchases of super-long government bonds to give financial institutions such as insurers and pension funds a better environment for earning returns, the sources said.
+The BOJ will also consider reducing purchases of super-long government bonds to give financial institutions such as insurers and pension funds a better environment for earning returns, the sources said.

 Purchases of shorter-term bonds could be increased to compensate, so that the overall bond buying amount would not decrease, they said.